NicholasBunn/PortableRouter/README.md

 mdkir /etc/openvpn
 ```

-Then, in the second session (the one not SSHed into the Pi) navigate into your downloads folder (**'cd Download'** on Linux) and enter the following command
+Then, in the second session (the one not SSHed into the Pi) navigate into your downloads folder (**'cd Downloads'** on Linux) and enter the following command
 ```
 scp nameOfDownloadedFile root@IPaddress:/etc/openvpn/client.conf
 ```
-where **nameOfDownloadedFile** is the name of the OpenVPN UDP Config file you downloaded, and **IPaddress** is the IPaddress of your Pi (10.71.71.1).
-This will copy the downloaded config file over onto the Pi
+where **nameOfDownloadedFile** is the name of the OpenVPN UDP Config file you downloaded, and **IPaddress** is the IP address of your Pi (10.70.70.1).
+This will copy the downloaded config file over onto the Pi.
+You might have to sudo this, and you will have to enter your Pi's password too (the same one we used to SSH in and set wayyyyyy back at the beginning of this all).

 Now, back in the SSH terminal session, we can install the packages required for OpenVPN if you were unsuccessful in baking them into the original image.
-You can do this using the GUI, too, but I'm documenting the command line approach becase I like command lines.
 Run the following
 ```
 opkg update
 ```